 - Roast peanuts on baking sheet for about 20 minutes until light golden brown.
 Set aside.

-- With electric mixture, cream peanut butter, butter and sugars.
-Beat in eggs, one at a time, and then vanilla extract.
+- With electric mixture, cream peanut butter, butter and sugars until creamy.
+Beat in eggs, one at a time, add vanilla extract.

-- Sift all dry ingredients together in a bowl (except nuts and chocolate chips) and slowly add to peanut butter mixture, beating until just blended.
+- Slowly add to peanut butter mixture, beating on low until just blended.
 Stir in chocolate chips.

 - Lightly crush peanuts and place in shallow bowl.